HDSB-DFH-Wright-202223-ICS4/PFTDayPlanner-Weston/README BEFORE LAUNCHING.txt

-In your C:/ Directory, there MUST be a folder called 'FXML', and inside there
-MUST be the fxml file, which a copy is stored inside the folder for replication.
+You'll find a folder within this project named "FXML"

+Drag this folder to the root of your C:/ directory, this folder contains the appropriate FXML file for this application.

+Otherwise, the application will NOT launch.